frankyeh/UNet-Studio-Website/doc/gui_cx.md

 SUB05,35,1
 SUB06,27,1
 ```

-TIP: To save demographic into the connectometry DB file, open the .db.fib.gz in [Step C2: View/Modify a Connectometry Database].
-Load the demographic using [Files][Open Demographics] and overwrite the .db.fib.gz file by [File][Save DB as...].
+***IMPORTANT***
+Make sure the subject order is identical to the list in the connectometry database.

 Click on the button labeled "open subjects demographics".
 Load the text file that records all the scalar values that will be included in the regression model.

 *If your data are from a longitudinal study and only want to look at longitudinal differences without considering any other variable, go directly to [Step C3d: Parameters].

-## 3b: Select variables
+## Step C3b: Select variables

-Please choose the variables to be considered.
+Choose the variables to be considered.
 This can include all covariates to be considered such as sex and age and also your target study variable.

 DSI Studio will use linear regression to eliminate the effect of covariates from the diffusion measures.

 There are several tips in choosing the variables in the model:

+***TIPS***
-*TIPS: *If you have multiple study variables, including too many of them in the model may lead to over-fitting unless you have enough sample size.
+If you have multiple study variables, including too many of them in the model may lead to over-fitting unless you have enough sample size.
 Otherwise, include basic variables like the sex and age with the one study variable at a time.

-*TIPS: *If your study variables are highly correlated to each other, consider using a PCA to get the principal components. (see <https://www.sciencedirect.com/science/article/pii/S1875957218301797>).
+If your study variables are highly correlated to each other, consider using a PCA to get the principal components. (see <https://www.sciencedirect.com/science/article/pii/S1875957218301797>).
 You will need to interpret the meaning of each principal component by checking its coefficient.

-## 3c: Study variable
+## Step C3c: Study variable

 Choose the target variable to study, and DSI Studio will find any tracks correlated with this variable.
 The effect of other covariates selected in C3b will be regressed out.